 2014-02-28 Updated comparison of sequential pattern mining and closed sequential pattern mining algorithms (SPMF 0.95)

-In SPMF 0.95, three new algorithm for mining frequent sequential patterns have been added.
+In SPMF 0.95, three new algorithm for sequential pattern mining have been added.
 Those are CM-SPAM, CM-SPADE and CM-ClaSP, which are optimization of SPAM, SPADE and Clasp by using a new strategy called co-occurrence pruning.
 We show below a comparison of the execution time of these algorithms against the SPADE, SPAM, PrefixSpan, GSP, Clasp and CloSpan algorithm for the Kosarak, BMS, Leviathan, Snake, SIGN and FIFA datasets.
 Those results are published in our PAKDD 2014 paper (Fournier-Viger et al., 2014).

 For mining sequential patterns, CM-SPADE has the best performance on all but two datasets (BMS and Kosarak) where CM-SPAM is faster.